Technology and resources without sense of responsibility can’t rejuvenate rivers: Shekhawat | Law-Order

 Technology and resources without sense of responsibility can’t rejuvenate rivers: Shekhawat

-Union Jal Shakti Minister Gajendra Singh Shekhawat on Thursday said technology and resources without a sense of responsibility cannot rejuvenate rivers in the country.Our forefathers neither had technology nor resources, still they ensured our ponds, lakes and rivers remained pristine. the alliance should work on peoples participation, he said.
+Union Jal Shakti Minister Gajendra Singh Shekhawat on Thursday said technology and resources without a sense of responsibility cannot rejuvenate rivers in the country.Our forefathers neither had technology nor resources, still they ensured our ponds, lakes and rivers remained pristine.
+It was due to their sense of responsibility, the minister said while launching River Cities Alliance RCA here.Only technology and resources cannot do it rejuvenate rivers.

 - Country: